Updated: December 20, 2020

 A lot of people think that all they have to do is learn the 100 Civics Questions and Answers.
 This is not true.
 The civics questions are just a portion of the test.

-The new test has four components:
+The 2008 test version has four components:

 ● A speaking/comprehension test, which assesses your ability to speak and understand English.

 ● A reading test, which assesses your ability to read in English

 ● A writing test, which assesses your ability to write in English

 ● A civics test, which assesses your knowledge of American government, American principles of democracy, rights and responsibilities of U.S. citizenship, American history, American geography, American symbols and American holidays.

 The entire U.S. citizenship test is in the form of a one-on-one interview.